Stratosphere-Studios/777-300ER/README.md

 A: As we are very early in development, and have no release date at this time.

+**Q: WHere can I download official liveries?**

+A: You can download the official Stratosphere livery for various aircraft, including this 777, from our repository [here](https://github.com/Stratosphere-Studios/Stratosphere-Liveries).
+This repository will also include other liveries for the 777 aside from the Stratosphere one in the future.

 **Q: Where can I follow progress and announcements for this aircraft?**

 A: Keep up with the project on our [Discord Server!](https://discord.gg/s25sxgwMRt) You can also see a detailed changelog [here](https://github.com/Stratosphere-Studios/777/commits/main).